 BUILDING TIES BETWEEN DIPLOMATS AND THE COMMUNITY.
-Los Angeles is home to the the third largest Consular Corps in the world, hosting diplomats from more than 100 different countries.
-Partnering with the Los Angeles Consular Corps (LACC), the Mayor’s Office regularly comes together to volunteer in our communities.
-Most recently, the Mayor’s Office of International Affairs and 50 diplomats representing 19 countries helped prepare 2,500 meals for the homeless at the the L.A.
-Kitchen and at a subsequent event joined with hundreds of volunteers to help clean up the Los Angeles River.
+Los Angeles is home to the third largest Consular Corps in the world, hosting diplomats from more than 100 different countries.
+Partnering with the Los Angeles Consular Corps (LACC), the Mayor’s Office regularly comes together to volunteer in our communities, including helping people experiencing homelessness and cleaning up the L.A.
+River.

 STRENGTHENING BONDS WITH SISTER CITIES.
 Sister Cities of Los Angeles, Inc. (SCOLA) is a diplomatic platform for Los Angeles that promotes cooperation and direct engagement with its global partners on issues of mutual interest, particularly around business and commerce, tourism, education, and culture.

 MEXLA.
 In March 2019, Mayor Garcetti, alongside Mexico Foreign Minister Marcelo Ebrard, announced a new initiative, called MEXLA, a commission made up of leaders from Los Angeles and Mexico who will work to strengthen the bonds between both communities by exchanging the best ideas in trade, science, sports, the arts, climate and energy, and more, to make life better for people on both sides of the border.